A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 What are the opening times for the temple?

 The temple is listed as being open 24 hours a day.
 It will be much busier on weekends and on festival days.
+The Statue and temple halls may close if you visit very early or late.

 Can we get a view of the Elephant falls from Linh Ẩn Temple?